dij0s/PETAL/thesis/bachelor_thesis.typ

 While the system is effective in delivering meaningful and interpretable energy planning guidance, this does not guarantee its reliability.

-=== Reliability

 The reported strategies often present unsupported claims, variable interpretations or ambiguous assumptions; critical flaws that undermine the agent's reliability.
 These issues are observed and noted from the ongoing assessment of the solution and comments on the resulting recommendations.

 Besides that, the evaluation methodology falls short in the distinction of what may be an architectural issue with the benchmarking framework and its criteria or simply areas of the responses that need improvement.
-This effect is further inflated by the stochastic nature of language models, introducing challenges for repeatability and quality assurance.
+This effect is further amplified by the stochastic nature of language models, introducing challenges for repeatability and quality assurance.

-Although the system lacks the robustness needed for reliable decision-making, it does show assistance capabilities.
+Although the system lacks the robustness needed for reliable decision-making, it does show assistance capacities.

-=== Implications <implications>

-The AI agent solution for energy planning shows effectiveness in high-level reasoning and qualitative analysis, particularly when used for broad requests.
-On the other hand, it is not yet reliable for producing precise and verifiable outputs.

-By structuring complex inputs and synthesizing diverse data sources and guidelines into plausible strategies, the system effectively fulfills its role as an assistant, supporting users in typical energy planning challenges.
+The retrieval, contextualization and presentation of geospatial data from different perspectives, driven from a simple natural language query, fulfills a key feature that is expected of an assistant, supporting users in typical energy planning tasks.

-Informed users, aware of the limitations of the system, may be able to recognize inaccuracies in the responses and adjust or refine them to extract valuable information.
-However, less informed users may be misled by these errors, drawing incorrect conclusions.

-#highlight("TODO: finir la conclusion!!")
+In contrast, while expert users can effectively retrieve and refine the suggestions of the agent for practical planning, uninformed users are at greater risk of being misled.

+Aside of the architectural and implementation-specific limitations presented in #ref(<limitations>), extended testing that includes more benchmark runs and the use of larger, more capable, language models is necessary to validate the assumptions regarding ranking variability across responses to isolate more granular issues.

-At this stage, the solution shows promise but remains fragile.
+At this stage, the solution shows promise and supports the potential for AI agents in urban energy planning.
+However, it remains fragile and requires further refinement to achieve production-grade robustness.

-#highlight("TODO: ajouter que expert de l'application peut facilement retrieve des données ?")
-#highlight("TODO: ajouter assess humain améliore la solution au cours du temps ?")
-#highlight(
-  "TODO: ajouter que limité aux données qu'il peut retrieve, contexte, ... ou bien parle ici uniquement des problemes performance wise?", )
-#highlight("TODO: citer limitations architecturales en plus??")
-#highlight("TODO: reprendre points dans l'ensemble du rapport ?")
-#highlight("TODO: suggérer plus de runs benchmark et grands modeles, wtf faire un résumé ici ?")

-// The various observations highlight the multi-dimensional nature of performance differences between configurations, when analyzed across evaluation criteria and prompt intent.

-// While the larger model demonstrates consistent advantages, especially in actionable prompts, weaknesses persist, particularly in technical compliance and factual precision.
-// Moreover, the variability in some criteria suggests that both the solution’s robustness and the evaluation methodology require further work.

-// Taken together, these findings warrant a broader reflection on the overall effectiveness and reliability of the AI agent, which the following section now addresses.

-// suite: modeles plus grand et rework g-eval hand in hand pour assess jusqu'à ou on peut montre

-// donner exemples qualitatifs de jessen
-// pros and cons
-// EVALUER LES OBJECTIFS DU TRAVAIL
+= Conclusion

 // 9. *Discussion*: Interprets the results, discusses implications, and relates findings to the research question.
 // 10. *Conclusion*: Summarizes the main findings, contributions, and suggests future work.

-= Conclusion

 // future work: 1) plus grands modeles, greater scale benchmark, 2) sucres solution
 // amélioration graphe